Benefits Plans - Flexible Spending Accounts: PayFlex/healthhub Card

 If you cannot use the card because the merchant does not accept MasterCard, or the merchant is not categorized as an allowable service provider, simply pay using another form of payment and submit a request for reimbursement.

-Save all of your receipts and other documentation!
+IMPORTANT: Save all of your receipts and other documentation!

 The IRS requires spending account administrators to validate that all card transactions are used for eligible expenses.
 In most instances, PayFlex is able to automatically validate your purchase, but in certain circumstances PayFlex will request that you fax or mail a copy of your itemized receipt.
 Failure to submit requested receipts could result in suspension of your card and you may be asked to pay back the amount you were reimbursed.
 So remember, please save your receipts.